sheihan-javaid/GhostTalk/README.md

 1. Open your project in the [Firebase Console](https://console.firebase.google.com/).
 2. Navigate to **Build > Firestore Database**.
 3. In the top tabs (below the "Cloud Firestore" title), click on the **TTL** tab.
-If you do not see this tab, it is likely your database was created in "Datastore Mode" instead of "Native Mode".
-You must use Native Mode for this feature.
+If you do not see this tab, it means your database was created in "Datastore Mode" instead of "Native Mode".
+You must use Native Mode for this feature (see Part 2).
 4. Click the **"Create policy"** button.
 5. For the **Collection Path**, enter `chatRooms/{roomId}/messages`.
 This targets the `messages` subcollection within every chat room.
 6. For the **Time Field**, select `timestamp` from the dropdown.
 This is the field the policy will use to determine the age of a message.